If you need surgery, turn to us for the latest treatment that's personalized to give you the best outcome.

 The Koman Family Outpatient Pavilion is home to eight surgery suites for outpatient procedures.
 Jacobs Medical Center has spaces dedicated to complex surgical procedures, including intraoperative MRI to remove tumors and lesions, heated intraperitoneal chemotherapy (HIPEC) for abdominal cancers, complex spine and joint reconstruction, and delicate microsurgery to restore voice and hearing.

-Take a tour of advanced diagnostics, imaging and surgical technologies to personalize your treatment and speed recovery at Jacobs Medical Center.
+Take a video tour of advanced diagnostics, imaging and surgical technologies to personalize your treatment and speed recovery at Jacobs Medical Center.

 Preparing for Surgery and Recovery